 Through his performances, lecture demonstrations and media interviews, Ayush continues to inspire youth to embrace classical music.
 He firmly believes that music has the power to unite people and bring peace & harmony during times of strife.
 He has performed to raise funds for the Fort McMurray wildfire evacuees at ArtBox and offered renditions for seniors at the Revera.

 His allure and passion for Indian Classical Music compelled Ayush to establish the "Academy of Indian Classical Music" in Calgary in 2015.
 Globally, Ayush is involved as an advisory member of “Sangeet Piyasi”, a non-profit music organization based in India.
 A true student of his craft, Ayush has dedicated time and energy studying Western Classical music for the past six years.
 Currently he plays the "First Trumpet" as Section Leader in his high school band and has performed at the Canadian Rocky Mountain Festival in Banff, and various concerts in Calgary, Edmonton and Red Deer.
-Having gained an appreciation of Western Classical, Ayush presented a rendition merging Indian Classical with western influences incorporating Sitar & Jazz, eloquently bringing together both genres of music.
+Having gained an appreciation of Western Classical music, Ayush presented a rendition merging Indian and Western Classical incorporating Sitar & Jazz, eloquently bringing together both genres of music.
 2018 marked the release of his first professional album “Bridging Borders”, a masterpiece with obvious and deliberate western influences.

 Ayush is a global success and Canada's ambassador of Culture and Diversity.